SamuelTegsten/RISC-V-Assembly/README.md

-# RISC-V-Assembly
+# RISC-V-Assembly :floppy_disk:
-Microcomputer technology (RISC-V &amp; assembly) course with projects &amp; tests
+Microcomputer technology (RISC-V &amp; assembly) course with projects &amp; tests :trackball:

 ## Contains a number of labs &amp; software for assembly and interactions with a RISC-V MCU